 Happiness Derived from Stuff is Fleeting

-A 2010 study from Cornell showed that people were more satisfied when they spent money on experiences instead of on material goods.
 Our experiences are unique to us and cannot be compared to the experiences of others.
 But when we have stuff, it’s all too easy to compare what we have to what someone else has and to feel like our own possessions are being judged by our social circle and on social media (where there’s too much envy over the latest and greatest things to buy).

 We can even become unhappy after buying things: we second-guess our purchase, spend time thinking about all the things we didn’t buy, and we quickly move on to wanting the next latest and greatest item on our wish lists.